abhijeetsingh1510/Stock-price-prediction/README.md

 ## **Contribution**

-Feel free to contribute to this project by submitting issues, pull requests, or by providing feedback.
+Feel free to contribute to this project by submitting issues, pull requests, or by providing any feedback.
 Let's collaborate to build an accurate and robust stock price prediction model!